 About the opportunity

 Families come in all shapes and sizes.
 Many families encounter difficult and challenging times and many will find ways to deal with their problems, getting the support they need from friends and relatives.
 There are times, however, when problems can seem too overwhelming to manage without support.
-Some of the most complex and difficult issues facing families today (including: mental health problems, drug and alcohol issues, domestic abuse, social isolation, learning disabilities), can have a huge impact on the stability of family life, and will have a significant impact on the health, wellbeing and development of all family members.
+Some of the most complex and difficult issues facing families today (including: mental health problems, drug and alcohol issues, domestic abuse, social isolation, learning disabilities), can have a huge impact on the stability of family life, and may have a significant impact on the health, wellbeing and development of all family members.
 Hampshire Children’s Services feel that families facing these difficulties should have the support they need to become stronger, happier and healthier.
 With the right kind of support, families can overcome their difficulties.

-- Work with the Volunteer Coordinator to agree a match to families
+- work with the volunteer coordinator to agree a match to families.

-- Engage with the family.
+- engage with the family

-- Record and share information as agreed.
+- record and share information as agreed

 - communicate and ensure people, with varied levels of ability, understand information

-- build and maintain positive, ongoing relationships with parents/carers
+- build and maintain positive, on-going relationships with parents/carers

-- listen and remain calm and impartial
+- listen and remain calm and impartial when dealing with families

 - deliver parenting advice and support and constructively challenge behaviours where appropriate